dubinsky/family-polymorphism/Development.md

 }
 ```

+### Companion "objects"

+TODO family instance is a companion object for all Tis;
+  sometimes an individual one is needed...

-## F-Bound
+### F-Bound

-Previously, return type of the `family` method was refined by the instance by convention;
-this can be enforced by abstracting the `Family` over the type of the instance;
+Alternatively, `Family` can be abstracted over the type of the instance;
 that type can then be specified as the return type of the `family` method:

 ```Scala